Are you contemplating studying law in the university or already a law student and wondering what is it about this profession?

 11. The practice of law takes hard work

-While law schools can teach you the law, the application to real-life situations which involves judgment calls, the need to identify what the client wants and what is in the client’s best interests, and the responsibility of making decisions that actually affect a person’s life, are all new challenges.
+While law schools can teach you the law, the application to real-life situations which involve judgment calls, the need to identify what the client wants and what is in the client’s best interests, and the responsibility of making decisions that affect a person’s life, are all new challenges.
 It is a world where you are always learning

 12. Scholarships to study law are not common